awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 ### Option A: Enable notifications on a bucket using the console<a name="step2-enable-notification-using-console"></a>

-Using the Amazon S3 console, add a notification configuration requesting Amazon S3 to:
+Using the Amazon S3 console, add a notification configuration requesting Amazon S3 to do the following:
 + Publish events of the **All object create events** type to your Amazon SQS queue\.
 + Publish events of the **Object in RRS lost** type to your Amazon SNS topic\.